 Configure Genesys Cloud Voice E911 to support Kari’s Law

-On February 16, 2018, Kari’s Law became effective, requiring multi-line telephone systems (MLTS), typically used by hotels, hospitals, and office campuses to allow dialing 911 without a prefix, and requiring a notification that 911 has been dialed.
+On February 16, 2018, Kari’s Law became effective in the United States, requiring multi-line telephone systems (MLTS), typically used by hotels, hospitals, and office campuses to allow dialing 911 without a prefix, and requiring a notification that 911 has been dialed.
 Genesys Cloud Voice’s E911 feature supports Kari’s Law as long as you have these two things in place:

 - Security desk email address